You may know camera-ready Chef Ludo from his cooking stints on the Food Network and as a chef/mentor of NBC's The Taste.

 1/4 cup soft cheese - Add more or less to taste.
 Any favorite is fine.
 I used shredded mozzarella.

 1 tablespoon salted butter - If you use unsalted, then add a little salt to the egg.
 Okay to use a butter substitute, or just plain cooking oil.
 But, butter does add a lot of flavor.

 Pepper to taste - I left out salt.
 I find the cheese and salted butter is enough.

 A few chopped sprigs of parsley or chives - optional.
 Sprinkle on the omelet when serving.

 For this recipe, it's best to use a non-stick frying pan, (8-inch diameter.)
 For a regular pan, you can use more butter (or cooking oil) as needed to keep the cooking eggs from sticking.

 Crack open eggs and add to a bowl.
 Whisk the egg for a minute to mix completely.
 Add pepper to taste to blended eggs.
 If you are using unsalted butter, then you can add a pinch of salt.

-Add tablespoon of salted butter to a medium hot pan.
+Add a tablespoon of salted butter to a medium-hot pan.
 Reduce heat a little, when the butter melts.
 You want a pan that's not too hot, so you can watch the eggs form a soft scramble.